 Here is a guide on how you can use the quick selection tool in Photoshop.
+This tool is useful when you want to adjust or invert the colors of an object in the image or clone a certain part of the photo.
 The quick selection tool works best with objects or backgrounds that are a little more complex.

 Step 1: First, duplicate the layer.
 This keeps a non-destructive version of the image available for reference.
 To do this, in the layers panel, left-click and drag your background image down to the Create a new layer icon.